 Prior to EPA, Cate worked for the Mission Climat of the Caisse des Depots in Paris (now I4CE), where she co-authored Pricing Carbon, a book assessing the performance of the European Union Emission Trading Scheme.
-She has also held positions at the Center for Climate and Energy Solutions (C2ES) and in the US House of Representatives as committee staff for Congressman Henry Waxman.
+She has also held positions at the Center for Climate and Energy Solutions (C2ES) and as committee staff in the US House of Representatives.

 Master of Public Policy, University of Chicago